2018 MacBook Pro Benchmarked After Bug Fix: It's This Much Faster

 Video Editing (Handbrake)

 For this rigorous test, we transcode a 4K video clip to 1080p using the Handbrake app, which is available for both Macs and PCs.
-The 2018 MacBook Pro 13-inch took 16 minutes and 57 seconds.
-That’s over 4 minutes faster than the average premium laptop and about 2.5 minutes faster than the 2017 MacBook Pro 13-inch.
+The 2018 MacBook Pro 13-inch took 16 minutes and 57 seconds before Apple's software update, but that time dropped to an even better 14:47 after the update.

 |Video Editing (Handbrake)|